Using Neuroimaging Data for Exploring Conversational Engagement in Human-Robot Interaction

 Objective

-A telepresence system for human-robot interaction will be developed that allows participants to situate themselves in natural conversations while being physically located in a functional magnetic resonance imaging scanner.
+A telepresence system for human-robot interaction will be developed, allowing participants to situate themselves in natural conversations while physically in a functional magnetic resonance imaging scanner.
 Each participant will interact directly with a human-like robot and other human actors while lying in the scanner.

 Figure 1 – This project will develop a telepresence social interface that allows participants inside of an fMRI machine to engage in immersive interactions with humans and robots so that we can better understand conversational engagement.